ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 The numbers are minuscule.

-Something like Oh, I've got them here.
+Something like, oh, I've got them here.

 16,000 fewer applications or something.

-They're gonna massage these numbers.
+They're going to massage these numbers.

 Media and the pro-Obama forces doing whatever they can here because they've got a disaster of a convention going.

-Quite quite the opposite of what they want you and everybody else to think.
+Quite, quite the opposite of what they want you and everybody else to think.

-Great to have you back, Rush Limbaugh, the EIB network, the Limbaugh Institute for advanced conservative studies.
+Great to have you back, Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 All right.